 Consuegra was a swingman, a role that has vanished with five-man rotations and specialized bullpens.
 He started 71 times in 248 appearances in the majors.
 He had only 26 saves, since that was not the focus for relievers in his time.
 He got batters to put the ball in play.
-In 809 1/3 innings pitched, he struck out just 2.1 men per nine innings – but his walk ratio was 2.7, he allowed almost exactly one hit per inning, and he kept the ball in the park, giving up just 43 homers.
+In 809⅓ innings pitched, he struck out just 2.1 men per nine innings – but his walk ratio was 2.7, he allowed almost exactly one hit per inning, and he kept the ball in the park, giving up just 43 homers.
 Les Moss, who caught the Cuban with the White Sox in 1955-56, offered further insight.
-“Little Sandy Consuegra [he was 5’11” and 165 pounds] was a pretty good pitcher who fooled batters with an array of pitches, including an effective slider, and motions.”
+“Little Sandy Consuegra [he was 5-feet-11 and 165 pounds] was a pretty good pitcher who fooled batters with an array of pitches, including an effective slider, and motions.”3

-Sandalio Simeón Consuegra Castellón was born on September 3, 1920, on a sugar plantation in Potrerillo, Cuba.
-This is a rural town in a mountainous region in the central part of the island.
+Sandalio Simeón Consuegra Castellón was born on September 3, 1920, on a sugar plantation in Potrerillo, Cuba.4 This is a rural town in a mountainous region in the central part of the island.
 Cuban baseball author Roberto González Echevarría wrote, “The name means little pasture land.”
-He added, “Consuegra. . .had a typically backwoods first name found who knows where by his parents.”
+He added, “Consuegra … had a typically backwoods first name found who knows where by his parents.”5

-In 2011, his son Rogelio (Roger) told the story.
+In 2011 Sandy’s son Rogelio (Roger) told the story.
 “In Cuba most homes had a Catholic calendar and it gave the name of the saint for each day of the month.
 I must assume his name came from the calendar, as all his other brothers and sisters had similar ‘strange’ names.”
 Indeed, the feast day of San Sandalio (St. Sandila, a ninth-century Spaniard martyred by the Moors) is September 3.
 Roger Consuegra further related, “When I was born my mother refused to name me Sandalio and I was going on the fifth day with no name.
 That afternoon Rogelio Martínez and Julio Moreno were facing each other, and they agreed I would be named after the winning pitcher.
 Deportivo Matanzas won, thus my name is Rogelio.”

 Sandalio, who was one of five boys and six girls born to Sotero Consuegra and Luisa Castellón, worked on the family’s 50-acre farm.
-He went to an elementary school in the country.
-The youth played ball after work and on weekends.
+He went to an elementary school in the countryside.8 The youth played ball after work and on weekends.
 After a while he and his friends came up with a team to play in a local league on cow pastures turned into baseball fields.
 He eventually moved on in 1935 to play with Cumanayagua, a larger town a few miles out.9

 After beginning his amateur career in Cumanayagua, Consuegra then played with Regiment 7 of the Cuban Armed Forces from 1936 through 1940.
 Roger Consuegra recalled, “At age 16, my father decided he wanted out of their rural existence and one day after work buried his mocha (a machete to cut sugar cane) in a wood column in the porch of the main house.
 According to him, he told my grandfather he was through with farming and was going to join the armed forces (Regiment 7), where he played ball and rode with the equestrian teams for the regiment.